-When the economy goes down, doing business with the Government starts to look more attractive.
-But figuring out how become a "Government Contractor" can seem difficult, even intimidating.
+Figuring out how to become a "Government Contractor" can seem difficult, even intimidating.
 Relax, if you follow the right steps you can become a Government Contractor.
 Even though are a ton of rules and regulations, most cover a whole range of circumstances that won't apply to you, at least not all at one time.
-These rules are contained in the Federal Acquisition Regulation (FAR), a phonebook-sized document with more than 1,000 pages divided into 53 parts that spell out the rules for Government contracting.
-Luckily, you don't have to memorize it to get started in Government contracting.
-In fact, depending on the type of business that you do, it may not even apply at all.
+These rules are contained in the Federal Acquisition Regulation (FAR), a huge document that spells out the rules for Government contracting.
+Luckily, you don't have to memorize it to become a Government contractor.

 One of the hardest parts of the transition to becoming a Government Contractor is that you may need a completely different kind of accounting system, one that provides pricing in the right formats, with sufficient justification for Government Contracting.
 The next hardest part is that the process is based on contracts.
 Service contracts between businesses are hard enough, but the Government has to comply with a myriad of laws and rules that have been created over decades to counter every possible scandal and corruption.
 Most Government Contractors employ specialists in both contract and finance who understand the language and the rules.

 Doing the work on the contract can be fairly straightforward.
 But first you have to get a contract with the Government.
 This is not as hard as it sounds.
-For most purchases above $25,000, the Government publicizes what they are going to purchase, and nearly anyone can bid.
+For most purchases above a certain threshold, the Government publicizes what they are going to purchase, and nearly anyone can bid.
 The reality is that many procurements require specialized capabilities and expertise, greatly limiting the number of companies who can respond.
-However, it is easy to go to http://www.fedbizopps.gov and look for opportunities that you might be able to bid.

 Another major consideration before you get started is how you want to be classified.
 For example, there are special programs for small businesses, and even special programs for small businesses that are considered economically "disadvantaged."
 Getting started as a Government Contract will be significantly easier if you are a small business or small disadvantaged business.
 Among the rules that apply to Government Contracting are requirements that are certain percentage of procurements go to small businesses.
 There are also Mentor Protege programs in which a large company is incentivized by the Government to help a small business get started in Government contracting.